jimmielin/cs205-spring-20-final/docs/index.md

 ### Parallel Methods and Performance Analysis
 #### SLURM-based node parallelization

 STILT includes a SLURM workload manager-based parallelization capability which we benchmark, analyze and optimized on the two computational cases previously described.
 The SLURM parallelization is developed in Fasoli et al., 2018 and uses SLURM to launch a set of processes on different nodes in a shared run directory.
-A schematic diagram for the parallelization pipeline is shown here.
+A schematic diagram for the parallelization pipeline from Fasoli et al., 2018 is shown here.

 ![](images/STILT_R_Parallel.png)